biocypher/biochatter-paper/manuscript.md

 For an up-to-date overview and preview of the current functionality of the platform, please visit the [online preview](https://chat.biocypher.org).

 BioChatter Next ([https://github.com/biocypher/biochatter-next](https://github.com/biocypher/biochatter-next)) is a modern web app with server-client architecture, based on the open-source template of ChatGPT-Next-Web ([https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web](https://github.com/ChatGPTNextWeb/ChatGPT-Next-Web)).
-It is written combining Typescript and Python and utilises Next.js (v13.4.9) for a sleek frontend and Flask (v3.0.0) as backend.
+It is written combining Typescript and Python and uses Next.js (v13.4.9) for a sleek frontend and Flask (v3.0.0) as backend.
 It demonstrates the use of BioChatter in a modern web app, including full customisation and scalability and localisation in 18 languages.
 However, this comes at the cost of increased complexity and development time.
 To provide seamless integration of the BioChatter backend into existing frontend solutions, we provide the server implementation at [https://github.com/biocypher/biochatter-server](https://github.com/biocypher/biochatter-server) and as a Docker image in our Docker Hub organisation ([https://hub.docker.com/repository/docker/biocypher/biochatter-server](https://hub.docker.com/repository/docker/biocypher/biochatter-server)).